cloudspannerecosystem/autoscaler/terraform/gke/README.md

 *   **Audit**: because of the high level of control by each team, a centralized audit may become more complex.

+## Further options for GKE deployment

+For deployment to GKE there are two further options to choose from:

+1. Deployment of decoupled Poller and Scaler components, running in separate pods.

+2. Deployment of a unified Autoscaler, with Poller and Scaler components combined.

+The decoupled deployment model has the advantage that Poller and Scaler components can be assigned individual permissions (i.e. run as separate service accounts), and the two components can be managed and scaled as required to suit your needs.
+However, this deployment model relies on the Scaler component being deployed as a long-running service, which consumes resources.

+In contrast, the unified deployment model has the advantage that the Poller and Scaler components can be deployed as a single pod, which runs as a Kubernetes cron job.
+This means there are no long-running components.
+As well as this, with Poller and Scaler components combined, only a single service account is required.

+For most use cases, the unified deployment model is recommended.

 ## Before you begin

 In this section you prepare your environment.